efabrica-team/phpstan-latte/README.md

 Type: `array`

 Application mapping should be the same as the mapping used in application.
 It is used for transforming links to correct method calls (`link SomePresenter:create` is transformed to `SomePresenter->actionCreate()` if mapping and method exists).

+If not set link calls are not checked.

 Default:
 ```neon